Carolyn Ainslie, vice president for finance and treasurer

 This policy applies to all sponsored projects.
 It should be understood by Principal Investigators (PIs), Grant Managers, Department Managers, Department Chairs, Deans, Dean for Research, Sponsored Research Accounting (SRA) and the Office of Research and Project Administration (ORPA).

-OMB Circular A-110 defines “cost sharing” or “matching” as that portion of a project or program costs not borne by the sponsor.
+Federal regulations define “cost sharing” or “matching” as that portion of a project costs not borne by the sponsor.

 It includes both cash and in-kind contributions that a recipient makes to an award: